Kremlin Wall Necropolis: Debate and preservation

-Public discussion on closing the Mausoleum emerged shortly after the breakup of the Soviet Union, with opinions ranging from simply burying Lenin in Saint Petersburg as he had requested, to taking the mummy on a commercial world tour.
+Public discussion on closing the Mausoleum emerged shortly after the breakup of the Soviet Union, with opinions ranging from simply burying Lenin in Saint Petersburg in accordance with his request to taking the mummy on a commercial world tour.
 After the climax of the 1993 Russian constitutional crisis, President Boris Yeltsin removed the honor guard from the Mausoleum (former Post no.1, see Kremlin Regiment) and voiced his opinion that Lenin should eventually be buried in the ground.
-The decision was supported by the Public Committee of Democratic Organisations.
-By 1995, Yeltsin had "moved to the nationalist center", using the Mausoleum as a government stand like previous state leaders; in 1997, he reiterated the claim to bury Lenin.
+This decision was supported by the Public Committee of Democratic Organisations.
+By 1995, Yeltsin had "moved to the nationalist center", using the Mausoleum as a government stand like previous state leaders.
+In 1997, he reiterated his proposal regarding Lenin's burial.

-Proposals to remove the Necropolis from Red Square altogether met with far more public opposition and did not come to fruition either.
-Despite the Russian government's efforts to relocate Lenin's tomb and Soviet monuments from the Kremlin, support of both Lenin and the Soviet Union remained steadfast among the Russian populace.
-Public opinion on preserving the remains of Lenin in their embalmed state was split but leaned towards burial.
-A late 2008 VTsIOM poll found that 66% of the respondents supported a funeral in a traditional cemetery, including 28% of those who believed that the funeral should be postponed until the communist generation passes away.
-25% of the respondents thought the body should be preserved in the Mausoleum.
+Proposals to remove the Necropolis from Red Square altogether met with far more public opposition and did not come to fruition.
+Despite the Russian government's efforts to relocate Lenin's tomb and Soviet monuments out of the Kremlin, support of both Lenin and the Soviet Union remained steadfast among the Russian populace.
+Public opinion on preserving Lenin's remains in their embalmed state was split but leaned towards burial.

+A late 2008 VTsIOM poll found that 66% of respondents supported a funeral in a traditional cemetery, including 28% of those who believed that the funeral should be postponed until the communist generation passes away.
+25% of respondents thought the body should be preserved in the Mausoleum.
 In October 2005, 51% of respondents had expressed support for a funeral and 40% for preservation.